 Recovering erased imports

 PE-sieve has an ability to recover erased imports.
-In order to enable it, deploy it with appropriate option.
+In order to enable it, deploy it with an option /imp .
 Example – unpacking manually loaded payloads with imports erased (Emotet):

 The project is still not finished and I have many ideas how to make it better.
 I am planning to detect not only code modifications, but also other types of hooking, such as IAT and EAT patching.